delegateas/XrmDefinitelyTyped/README.md

 XrmDefinitelyTyped generates [TypeScript](http://www.typescriptlang.org/)
 declaration files based on *your* Dynamics 365/CRM/xRM solution.

-It is the TypeScript equivalent of [CrmSvcUtil][crmsvcutil], but instead of generating early-bound .NET classes for server-side code, it generates TypeScript interfaces for all your client-side coding.
+It is the TypeScript equivalent of [CrmSvcUtil](https://msdn.microsoft.com/en-us/library/gg327844.aspx), but instead of generating early-bound .NET classes for server-side code, it generates TypeScript interfaces for all your client-side coding.

 [Read more here](http://delegateas.github.io/Delegate.XrmDefinitelyTyped/)